Louise Julie de Mailly-Nesle: Dismissal

-Finally, Louis XV agreed to the list of demands of Marie Anne, and on 2 November 1742, he concluded the first demand and evicted Louise Julie de Mailly from court by having the furniture removed from her rooms next to the king's apartments on the pretext that hey had been had been reserved for her sister Flavacourt.
+Finally, Louis XV agreed to the list of demands of Marie Anne, and on 2 November 1742, he concluded the first demand and evicted Louise Julie de Mailly from court by having the furniture removed from her rooms next to the king's apartments on the pretext that they had been reserved for her sister Flavacourt.
 She managed to convince the king to grant her another night through an appeal at supper, but the next day, she refused to leave.
 Richelieu visited her and advised her to leave out of respect for her own dignity and as a duty to her king, and when she consented, Richelieu informed the king that Marie Anne would agree to meet him that very night provided that it would be a secret, and escorted him in disguise to the house of Richelieu for the meeting.
 However, Louise Julie would still not leave, and Marie Anne was discontent at the king's patience.
 Louise Julie successfully asked for a last dinner with the king, and when she cried upon departure, he embraced her and promised to meet her a couple of days after her departure.

 Louise Julie de Mailly finally left Versailles in the carriage of her loyal personal friend Marie Victoire de Noailles, who offered her refuge.

 Marie Anne forced the king to retract his promise to meet with Louise Julie, and Louise Julie retired to a convent, where she was to become quite religious.

-Depiction in Fiction

-Louise, as well as her sisters, has a role in the novel "Louis the Well Beloved" (1959), the first in a trilogy about the lives of Louis XV and Louis XVI by English author Jean Plaidy.

-Louise Julie is one of the central characters in Sally Christie's The Sisters of Versailles (Simon&Schuster 2015), a novel about Louis XV and the notorious Mailly-Nesle sisters.
+In fiction

+She is a character in the 1959 novel Louis the Well Beloved by Eleanor Alice Burford (under the pen name Jean Plaidy).